Frequently Asked Questions

 A: Handling antiquarian books that are hundreds of years old is an amazing experience and are virtually impossible to make a facsimile of.
 We do not issue a Certificate of Authenticity (COA) with each book or folio purchased, since it does not guarantee authenticity and anyone can issue it.
 Instead, we recommend to only purchase from reputable dealers, and to search for the signs below.
 Logically, a facsimile presupposes that there is an original to compare it with, therefore having access to an original can be helpful in identifying a facsimile.

 A: No, we never do that.
 We are careful where we source our leaves, our leaves are mostly retrieved from incomplete or damaged books.
-Each leaf includes a description and will be enclosed between cardboard sheets during shipment.
+Each leaf will be enclosed between cardboard sheets during shipment.

 A: Yes, we accept Zelle, Bank Transfers, Checks, and Money Orders.
 Payment plans are available.
 Once all payments are received, we will ship your item.